ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions

 broken:
+-add and delete from playlists
--playlist likes (but not elsewhere)
+-playlist likes thumbnails not rendering (but not elsewhere) -post followed and likes SQL entries

 O1 cloudinary

-* broken addtoplaylist functionality
 * look for incorrect collection references
 * fix post.rb followed (with user.rb associations)